-The statistical distribution of words in corpora can be approximated by Zipf's law (see Manning and Schütze, 1999, Section 1.4.3).
+The statistical distribution of words in corpora can be approximated by Zipf's Law (see Manning and Schütze, 1999, Section 1.4.3).

-See Jurafsky and Martin (2009, Section 4.5) and Manning and Schütze (1999, Chapter 6).
-Smoothing Maximum likelihood estimations are accurate if there are enough occurrences in the training corpus.
+(\\) Smoothing.
+Maximum likelihood estimations are accurate if there are enough occurrences in the training corpus.
 Nevertheless, some valid sequences of tags or of pairs of tags and words will invariably be missing, and be assigned a zero probability.
 Furthermore, the estimations are also unreliable for observations with low occurrence counts-they overfit the available data.
+The idea of smoothing is to compensate data sparseness by moving some of the See Jurafsky and Martin (2009, Section 4.5) and Manning and Schütze (1999, Chapter 6).

 The idea of smoothing is to compensate data sparseness by moving some of the probability mass from the higher counts towards the lower and null ones.
-This can be performed in rather crude ways (for instance add 1 to the counts on the numerator of (6.11) and normalize, called Laplace smoothing), or more involved ones that take into account the probability of observations with a single occurrence (Good-Turing discounting).

-Preprocessing the Treebank The PCFG estimated from a treebank is typically not very good: the linguistic annotations are too coarse-grained, and nonterminals do not capture enough context to allow for a precise parsing.
+This can be performed in rather crude ways (for instance add 1 to the counts on the numerator of (6.11) and normalise, called Laplace smoothing), or more involved ones that take into account the probability of observations with a single occurrence (Good-Turing discounting).
+Preprocessing the Treebank.
+The PCFG estimated from a treebank is typically not very good: the linguistic annotations are too coarse-grained, and nonterminals do not capture enough context to allow for a precise parsing.
 Refining nonterminals allows to capture some hidden state information from the treebank.
 Refining Nonterminals.
-For instance, PP attachment ambiguities are typically resolved as high attachments (i.e. to the VP) when the verb expects a PP complement, as with the following hurled...into construction, and a low attachment (i.e. to the NP) otherwise, as in the following sip of... construction:

-$[{NP} He] [{VP} [{VP} hurled [{NP} the ball]] [{PP} into the basket]].$
+For instance, PP attachment ambiguities are typically resolved as high attachments (i.e. to the VP) when the verb expects a PP complement, as with the following hurled...into construction, and a low attachment (i.e. to the NP) otherwise, as in the following sip of... construction: ''' [NP He] [VP[VP hurled [NP the ball]] [PP into the basket]].
+[NP She] [VP took [NP [NP a sip] [PP of water]]]. ''' A PCFG cannot assign different probabilities to the attachment choices if the extracted rules are the same.

-$[{NP} \text{ She}] [{VP} \text{ took} [{NP} [{NP} \text{ a sip}] [{PP} \text{ of water}]]].$

-A PCFG cannot assign different probabilities to the attachment choices if the extracted rules are the same.

 In practice, the tree annotations are refined in two directions: from the lexical leaves by tracking the head information, and from the root by remembering the parent or grandparent label.
 This greatly increases the sets of nonterminals and rules, thus some smoothing techniques are required to compensate for data sparseness.
 Figure 6.1 illustrates this idea by associating lexical head and parent information to each internal node.
-Observe that the PP attachment probability is now specific to a production allowing to give it a higher probability than that of

-$VP[S, hurled, VBD] \rightarrow VP[VP, hurled, VBD] PP[VP, into, IN]$,

-$VP[S, took, VBD] \rightarrow VP[VP, took, VBD] PP[VP, of, IN]$.
+Observe that the PP attachment probability is now specific to a production $$VP[S, hurled, VBD] \rightarrow VP[VP, hurled, VBD] PP[VP, into, IN]$$ allowing to give it a higher probability than that of $$VP[S, took, VBD] \rightarrow VP[VP, took, VBD] PP[VP, of, IN]$$ .